What is State Transition Testing? Diagram, Technique, Example

-It is a black box testing technique in which the tester analyzes the behavior of an application under test for different input conditions in a sequence.
-In this technique, tester provides both positive and negative input test values and record the system behavior.
+State Transition Testing is a black box testing technique in which changes made in input conditions cause state changes or output changes in the Application under Test(AUT).
+State transition testing helps to analyze behaviour of an application for different input conditions.
+Testers can provide positive and negative input test values and record the system behavior.

 It is the model on which the system and the tests are based.
 Any system where you get a different output for the same input, depending on what has happened before, is a finite state system.

 State Transition Testing Technique is helpful where you need to test different system transitions.

 In this tutorial, you will learn-